 - Regularly assess Board performance; suggest possible nominees to the Board who clearly are individuals of achievement and distinction and who can contribute to the work of the Board and the organization’s progress.

 - Enhance Asperger Works’ public standing; serve as an Asperger Works advocate and ambassador to family, friends, business associates, and other constituents; convey the significant impact Asperger Works has on the lives of adults with Autism Spectrum Disorders and their families.

 - Establish as a high priority attendance and participation in all regular Board meetings, conference calls, and the annual fundraising events.

-- Serve as asked as an active member on committees; attend all of its regular meetings (and, in some cases, conference calls); participate fully in its work.
+- Serve as asked as an active member on committees; attend all regular meetings (and, in some cases, conference calls); participate fully in its work.

 - Suggest agenda items periodically for board and committee meetings to ensure that significant, policy-related matters are addressed.

 - Arrive prepared to discuss the issues and business to be addressed at board and committee meetings, having reviewed the materials in advance.